 Use the right type of compactor for the soil and project size.
 Drum rollers work well for large, open areas, while plate compactors are better for tight spaces.
 It’s also important to compress the soil in layers rather than all at once to ensure even density throughout.

-Installed the proper drainage system This might include creating ditches or channels to direct water away from the site or using permeable materials in the fill to allow water to flow through naturally.
+Install the proper drainage system.
+This installation includes creating ditches or channels to direct water away from the site or using permeable materials in the fill to allow water to flow through naturally.
 Additionally, grading the land to slope away from buildings or roads helps prevent water from pooling.

 Conduct environmental assessments before starting work to understand the potential effects on local ecosystems.